-Section 9: Please use this section to note areas of strength, as well as barriers to engagement with learning
+Section 9: Please use this section to note the barriers to enagagement with learning, & identification of strengths

 The Barriers to learning section includes space to record the outcomes from various Emotional Assessmant Tools; these may include the PEP Toolkit, Boxall Profile, Thrive, SDQ etc. Please use the space to add in the information for the assessment tool that is used by your school.